 Positron emission tomography/computed tomography is used in evaluating early onset of cardiac disorders and cancer.

 The Penn Nuclear Medicine and Clinical Molecular Imaging team works together to offer you the best possible options for your radiological care.
-Find a physician who is right for you.

 Download and complete forms in advance of your nuclear medicine and clinical molecular imaging appointment with Penn Radiology.